-- 1. PURPOSE.
-State shall provide funding from the Water Quality, Supply, and Infrastructure Improvement Act of 2014 to Funding Recipient to assist in financing the <insert project title> (Project) pursuant to Water Code, section 79780. - 2.
-TERM OF FUNDING AGREEMENT.
-The term of this Funding Agreement begins on the date this Funding Agreement is executed by State, through final payment plus three (3) years unless otherwise terminated or amended as provided in this Agreement.
-However, all work shall be completed by Insert date based on schedule and no funds may be requested after Insert date work completed + 6 months.
-Execution date is the date the State signs this Funding Agreement indicated on page number of the signature page. - PROJECT COST.
-The reasonable cost of the Project is estimated to be \$<insert Project Cost>. - 4.
-FUNDING AMOUNT.
+- PURPOSE.
+State shall provide funding from the the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018 to Funding Recipient to assist in financing the <insert project title> (Project) pursuant to Public Resources Code section 80145. - TERM OF FUNDING AGREEMENT.
+The term of this Funding Agreement begins on the date this Funding Agreement is initially executed by State, through final payment plus three (3) years unless otherwise terminated or amended as provided in this Agreement.
+However, all work shall be completed by <Insert date based on schedule> and no funds may be requested after <Insert date work completed + 3 - 6 months>. - 3.
+PROJECT COST.
+The reasonable cost of the Project is estimated to be \$<insert Project Cost>. - FUNDING AMOUNT.
 The maximum amount payable by the State under this Agreement shall not exceed \$<INSERT AMOUNT>. - 5.
 FUNDING RECIPIENT COST SHARE.
 Funding Recipient agrees to fund the difference between the actual Total Project Cost, as estimated in Exhibit B, and the amount specified in Paragraph 4, if any.
-Cost Share consists of Funding Match, as documented in Exhibit B; see Exhibit H for guidance.
+Cost Share consists of Funding Match and Other State Funds, as documented in Exhibit B; see Exhibit H for guidance.
+Funding Match is equivalent to Cost Share, when Other State Funds are not present.
 Funding Recipient is required to provide a Funding Match of <if applicable, Insert percentage must be at least the minimum mandated by the Program Guidelines/authorizing legislation> of the Total Project Cost.
 Funding Recipient's required funding match is estimated to be \$<INSERT AMOUNT>.
 Costs incurred or in-kind services performed after <insert date> may be counted as Funding Match. - 6.
 BASIC CONDITIONS.
-State shall have no obligation to disburse money under this Funding Agreement until Funding Recipient has satisfied the following conditions: - A. Funding Recipient demonstrates the availability of sufficient funds to complete the Project, as stated in the Award/Commitment Letter, by submitting the most recent three (3) years of audited financial statements. - B. For the term of this Funding Agreement, Funding Recipient submits timely Quarterly Progress Reports as required by Paragraph 13, "Submission of Reports." - C. Funding Recipient submits all deliverables as specified in Paragraph 13 of this Funding Agreement and in Exhibit A. - D. Prior to the commencement of construction or implementation activities, Funding Recipient shall submit the following to the State: - i.
-Final plans and specifications certified by a California Registered Civil Engineer as listed in Exhibit A of this Funding Agreement. - ii.
-Work that is subject to the California Environmental Quality Act (CEQA) and or environmental permitting shall not proceed under this Funding Agreement until the following actions are performed:
+State shall have no obligation to disburse money for the Project under this Funding Agreement until Funding Recipient has satisfied the following conditions: - A. Funding Recipient demonstrates the availability of sufficient funds to complete the Project, as stated in the Award Letter, by submitting the most recent three (3) years of audited financial statements. - B. For the term of this Funding Agreement, Funding Recipient submits timely Quarterly Progress Reports as required by Paragraph 13, "Submission of Reports." - C. Funding Recipient submits all deliverables as specified in Paragraph 13 of this Funding Agreement and in Exhibit A. - D. Prior to the commencement of construction or implementation activities, Funding Recipient shall submit the following to the State:

-- a.
-Funding Recipient submits to the State all applicable environmental permits as indicated on the Environmental Information Form to the State, Appendix B-6, - b.
+- i.
+Final plans and specifications certified by a California Registered Civil Engineer as to compliance for the Project as listed in Exhibit A of this Funding Agreement. - ii.
+Work that is subject to the California Environmental Quality Act (CEQA) and or environmental permitting shall not proceed under this Funding Agreement until the following actions are performed: - a.
+Funding Recipient submits to the State all applicable environmental permits as indicated on the Environmental Information Form to the State, - b.
 Documents that satisfy the CEQA process are received by the State, - c.
 State has completed its CEQA compliance review as a Responsible Agency, and - d.
 Funding Recipient receives written concurrence from the State of Lead Agency's CEQA document(s) and State notice of verification of environmental permit submittal.